 Meningitis is an inflammation of the outer membranes covering the brain and spinal cord.
 It may affect newborns and people with a weakened immune system.

 Antibiotics are the standard treatment for M. catarrhalis infections.
 However, this bacterium produces an enzyme called beta-lactamase, which makes it resistant to certain antibiotics, such as penicillin, amoxicillin, and ampicillin.
-The doctor will, therefore, need to prescribe other antibiotics, such as amoxicillin-clavulanic acid, clarithromycin, or some types of cephalosporins.
+The doctor will, therefore, need to prescribe other antibiotics,

 The outlook for most people with community-acquired upper respiratory tract infections is positive, as they either have a natural recovery or respond to antibiotics.
 It is hospital inpatients, those with underlying lung disease, and the very young who are more vulnerable.